ferdinandyb/throttle/README.md

 Key that can be used in `notification_cmd`:

-- key: references the entire command that started the jobs (multiple `--cmd`-s)
 - job: a job (single `--cmd`)
 - urgency: this is always "urgent" for now
 - errcode: errorcode if it exists (set to -1000 if error code was not returned)